 How did he do it?
 He did it in the way one writer slanderously calls 'cosmic child abuse'.
 God's Son bore God's curse in my place.
-'Christ redeemed us from the curse of the law by becoming a curse for us - for it is written, "Cursed is everyone who is hanged on a tree" (Galatians 3:13 ESV; emphasis added).233
+'Christ redeemed us from the curse of the law by becoming a curse for us - for it is written, "Cursed is everyone who is hanged on a tree" (Galatians 3:13 ESV; emphasis added).

-3. In light of the texts you've studied so far and any additional texts that you know of, what do you think is meant by the phrase "Christ died for us"?
+- 3. In light of the texts you've studied so far and any additional texts that you know of, what do you think is meant by the phrase "Christ died for us"? - ANSWER.
+Answers will vary.
+Look for some indication that the students understand that Christ died to actually accomplish the salvation of his people by absorbing the wrath of God, defeating Satan, and liberating them from slavery to sin.

-33 John Piper, foreword to Pierced for Our Transgressions by Steve Jeffrey, Michael Ovey, and Andrew Sach (Wheaton: Crossway, 2007), 14-15.
+John Piper, foreword to Pierced for Our Transgressions by Steve Jeffrey, Michael Ovey, and Andrew Sach (Wheaton: Crossway, 2007), 14-15.